 - 15.1 All pupils are encouraged, and supported, to report any incident of sexual violence and/or sexual harassment.
 The Trust encourages all pupils to call out and report anything that makes them uncomfortable, no matter how 'small' they think it is.
-For definitions of sexual violence and sexual harassment, please see SW5 Safeguarding and Child Protection Policy. - 15.2 Through the work done with pupils, each academy will make it clear to children and young people that reporting incidents can benefit everyone, including: - The victim(s): by stopping the problem and getting the help and support they need - Other people: by preventing it happening to someone else - The alleged perpetrator(s): catching problematic behaviour early can help them avoid criminal offences later in life - 15.3 Where any individual makes a report, the Trust will: - Take their safety and wellbeing seriously - Listen to them - · Act on their concerns - Not tolerate or accept abuse - 15.4 All reports of sexual violence and/or sexual harassment will be dealt with by the Academy's DSL, in accordance with SW5 Safeguarding and Child Protection Policy, with sanctions used as appropriate in line with this policy.
-In line with the Keeping children safe in education 2022 (Part five) and guidance from the Lincolnshire Safeguarding Children Partnership, an initial assessment will determine whether an academy needs to: - Manage the incident internally - · Refer to early help - Refer to children's social care - Report to the police - 15.5 Any academy's response to an incident of sexual violence and/or sexual harassment will, in line with this policy, be proportionate, considered and supportive (for all individuals involved).
+For definitions of sexual violence and sexual harassment, please see SW5 Safeguarding and Child Protection Policy. - 15.2 Through the work done with pupils, each academy will make it clear to children and young people that reporting incidents can benefit everyone, including: - the victim(s): by stopping the problem and getting the help and support they need; - other people: by preventing it happening to someone else; and - the alleged perpetrator(s): catching problematic behaviour early can help them avoid criminal offences later in life. - 15.3 Where any individual makes a report, the Trust will: - take their safety and wellbeing seriously; - listen to them; - act on their concerns; and - not tolerate or accept abuse. - 15.4 All reports of sexual violence and/or sexual harassment will be dealt with by the setting's DSL, in accordance with SW5 Safeguarding and Child Protection Policy, with sanctions used as appropriate in line with this policy.
+In line with the Keeping children safe in education and guidance from the Lincolnshire Safeguarding Children Partnership, an initial assessment will determine whether an academy needs to: - manage the incident internally; - refer to early help; - refer to children's social care; and - report to the police. - 15.5 Any setting's response to an incident of sexual violence and/or sexual harassment will, in line with this policy, be proportionate, considered and supportive (for all individuals involved).